 We represent clients involved in horse racing, harness horse racing, greyhound racing, jai alai games and cardroom games.
 With a multi-layered understanding of the horse racing industry, our attorneys regularly and effectively help draft agreements between horsemen, breeders and horse tracks, among others.
-In addition to our work on behalf of clients, one of our partners teaches a class in gambling and pari-mutuel law at Florida State University College of Law.

 We understand and appreciate the variations in law regarding tribal gaming issues, particularly as they relate to tribal-state relationships, Class II and Class III issues, and financing of tribal gaming facilities.
 We counsel our clients on the dynamic created by a tribe's sovereignty as it relates to its interactions with both the governmental and private sectors, and help find workable solutions for issues that arise.
 Our lawyers' extensive experience includes representing tribes and their wholly owned enterprises in myriad key commercial transactions, and counseling non-tribal companies in connection with contracts and other agreements to provide goods and services.

-Our government relations attorneys in Washington, D.C., are integrally involved in federal legislation that pertains to financial services, internet gaming and the intersection of the two.
+Our government relations attorneys in Washington, DC, are integrally involved in federal legislation that pertains to financial services, internet gaming and the intersection of the two.
 We are also participating in the development and consideration of bills relating to internet gaming in those states in which we practice.
 This unique legislative and policy development experience allows us to provide both domestic and foreign clients a broad range of services in the face of ever-changing international, federal and state laws.

 Licensing, Regulatory, Compliance and Enforcement